DoDAO-io/dodao-defi-course/generated/questions/smart_contracts.md

 ---

-##### Smart contracts are deployed over which of the following coin network?
+##### What is a famous example of a non-fungible token?

-- [ ]  Bitcoin
+- [ ]  Cryptokitties
-- [ ]  DAOs
+- [ ]  Zcash
-- [x]  Ethereum
+- [x]  Augur
-- [ ]  DogeCoin
+- [ ]  US Dollar

 Hint: NoHint

-Explanation: Smart contracts are deployed over Ethereum network created by Vitalik Buterin.
+Explanation: Cryptokitties is a famous non-fungible token.

-Sub Topics: smartcontracts-gas-oracles
+Sub Topics: fungible-non-fungible-tokens

 ---

-##### Which of the following are two most important languages for coding the smart contract?
+##### Which of the following are two most important languages for coding the smart contract on ethereum?

 - [ ]  Rust and Solidity
 - [ ]  Python and Rust